tvaneerd/mpcdi/MPCDI_explained.md

 > definitions provided for yaw, pitch, and roll.
 They will be expressed as orthonormal unit vectors for
 > each of the yaw, pitch, and roll directions.
 (See Figure 2-2 for a graphical representation of these
 > unit vectors.)”

+That's not much to go on.
+I'm not even sure if I understand it completely.
+But, by what is now convention, Mystique uses `<coordinateframe>` as so:

 The intent of the node is to communicate where the object (ie projector) is, but that should just be 3 numbers: